pedroalvesbatista/singularity-admindocs/installation.rst

 Testing & Checking the Build Configuration
 ------------------------------------------

-After installation you can perform a basic test of Singularity functionality by executing a simple container from the Sylabs Cloud
+After installation you can perform a basic test of Apptainer functionality by executing a simple container from the Sylabs Cloud
 library: